01 of 07

 A Variation on the Basic Container Candle

-Like votives or pillar candles, container candles can be poured in layers too.
+Like votives or pillar candles, container candles can be poured in layers, too.
 The layers can have different colors, or, as is popular these days, different colors and scents.
-There are a couple of extra steps involved, but the procedure is basically the same as in Basic Container Candles.
+There are a couple of extra steps involved, but the procedure is almost the same as in making container candles.

 Continue to 2 of 7 below.

 - An appropriate wick for your jar and wax

 - Wick bars or a plastic straw to keep the wick centered

 Using a straw to hold the wick, dab a bit of hot glue onto the bottom of the wick tab, and press it firmly into the center of your container.